sg893052/sonic-buildimage/Master_key_Encrption.md

 # 1 Test Focus Areas
 ## 1.1 Functional Testing
   - Generation of Master key with default key of system MAC
   - Generation of Master key with with user configured key
   - Encryption and decryption of all protocol password with Master Key
   - Re Encryption and decryption of all protocol password with new configured Master key
+  - Fallback to default key from a user configured key and update of an existing master key to be covered as well.
+  - All protocols need to be verified here i.e protocol functionality needs to be verified.
+The protocol must work seamlessly while using the default master key and also when a user provided master key is updated.

 ## 1.2 Reboot
   -	Master key will persist during the warm Boot